JoshuaPiinRueyPan/StatoilCompetition/README.md

 3. The src/IceNet.py will call SubnetFactory in settings/SubnetSettings.py.
 If you want to change the subnet, you simply just return which subnet you want.

 ## Setup
-1. As illustrate above, the files in settings/ will not upload to avoid conflict in version.
-You need to write your customized settings in settings/*.py.
-You can refer to settings/*.example to see how to write settings.
-Namely, at the first time you download this package, you can simply do:
+1. At the first time, you should copy settings/*.example to settings*.py as follows:
 	```Shell
 	$ cp settings/OutputSettings.example  settings/OutputSettings.py
 	$ cp settings/SubnetSettings.example  settings/SubnetSettings.py
 	$ cp settings/TrainingSettings.example  settings/TrainingSettings.py
 	```
+  As illustrate above, the files in settings/ will not upload to avoid conflict in version.
+You need to write your customized settings in settings/*.py.
+You can refer to settings/*.example to see how to write settings.

+## How to Customize Subnet
+  You can refer to src/subnet/AlexnetTiny.py as an example.
+The procedure is listed below:
+1. Create your own subnet in src/subnet/mySubnet.py
+2.
+class AlexnetTiny(SubnetBase):
+	def __init__(self, isTraining_, inputImage_, inputAngle_, groundTruth_):
+		self.isTraining = isTraining_
+		self.inputImage = inputImage_
+		self.inputAngle = inputAngle_
+		self.groundTruth = groundTruth_

+	def Build(self):
+		weights, biases = self.buildNetVariables()
+		return self.buildNetBody(weights, biases)

 ## Note
 If you're using python3, execute the program like: